Timeline: Hunter Biden under legal, political scrutiny

 Prosecutors have been investigating the president's son since 2018.

-Six years into a federal probe of his personal and professional life, President Joe Biden's son, Hunter Biden, is facing additional legal exposure.
+Six years into a federal probe into his personal and professional life, President Joe Biden's son Hunter Biden has pleaded guilty to tax-related charges and been convicted on separate firearm charges.

-U.S. Attorney David Weiss, a Trump-era appointee who has since been elevated to special counsel, has indicted the younger Biden on felony gun charges as well as tax-related charges after a plea deal fell apart in a Delaware courtroom in July.
+U.S. Attorney David Weiss, a Trump-era appointee who has since been elevated to special counsel, indicted the younger Biden last year on felony gun charges as well as tax-related charges after a plea deal fell apart in a Delaware courtroom.

 Here's a timeline of Hunter Biden's legal and political scrutiny.